B.A. in History, Cornell University, 1988

-Chara Bohan is a professor in the Department of Middle and Secondary Education in the College of Education & Human Development at Georgia State University.
+Chara Bohan is a professor in the Department of Middle and Secondary Education in the College of Education and Human Development at Georgia State University.
 She is the program coordinator for the Doctor of Philosophy – Teaching and Learning with a Concentration in Social Studies Education degree.
 She has diverse teaching experiences in urban high needs schools as well as elite private secondary schools.
-She has more than 70 publications, which include research in leading journals such as Action in Teacher Education, Curriculum and Teaching Dialogue, Educational Foundations, Journal of Excellence in College Teaching, Journal of Curriculum and Supervision, Social Education, Social Studies and the Young Learner, Social Studies Research and Practice, Theory and Research in Social Education, and Vitae Scholasticae.
-She has also authored book chapters and book reviews.
+She has more than 70 publications, which include book chapters and research in leading journals such as Action in Teacher Education, Curriculum and Teaching Dialogue, Educational Foundations, Journal of Excellence in College Teaching, Journal of Curriculum and Supervision, Social Education, Social Studies and the Young Learner, Social Studies Research and Practice, Theory and Research in Social Education, and Vitae Scholasticae.

 Her most recent research focuses on gender and the social studies curriculum and the curriculum history of Atlanta Public Schools during the desegregation era.
+Her chapter on gender and feminist scholarship is part of the new Handbook of Social Studies Research.
 She has authored a book titled, Go to the Sources: Lucy Maynard Salmon and the Teaching of History (Peter Lang, 2004), and co-edited several books, including Histories of Social Studies and Race (Palgrave, 2012).
-She has facilitated two Teaching American History Grants (TAH) in both Texas and Georgia.
+She has facilitated two Teaching American History Grants and currently serves as the co-director with Dr. Robert Baker in History of a National Endowment for the Humanities grant, “Courting Liberty: Slavery and Equality Under the Constitution.”
 She served as president of the American Association for Teaching and Curriculum in 2014-2015.

 Conner, C. J., and Bohan, C.H.
 (2014).
 “The Second World War’s impact on the progressive education movement: Assessing its toll.”
 Journal of Social Studies Research, 38(2), 91-102. http://ac.elscdn.com/S0885985X13000661/1-s2.0-S0885985X13000661-main.pdf?_tid=50f45fda-77f1-11e3-957b-00000aacb360&acdnat=1389136588_7e3429467ac7ed1e0c93990482969e62